udexon/PhosCloudless/FSR2_Benefits2.md

 With these 3 components, we are able to build EMYL Earn Money as You Learn.
 Otherwise, the obstacles against people adopting ... are ...

+One of the motivations of EMYL is to reward programmers fairly, from beginners to experts, based on revenues and market capitalizations of the biggest of tech corporations and Bitcoin.

 data (ID-less), code (Shellet Programming) and device (ID-less + SHLP => can use own device, else useless)

 - absolute privacy due to ownership of storage device, execution code and encrypted  data using decentralized ID-less messaging based on asymmetric cryptography